5aadali/Landing-page/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.
+Please open an issue or submit a pull request for any changes or improvements.

 ## License